-Students in the Sixth Form have an independent careers advisor, Miss Masheter, who can give them impartial advice and information on careers, apprenticeships and universities.
-Miss Masheter will also be able to support students with their personal statements and CV writing.
+Students in the Sixth Form have an independent careers advisor, Miss Tinnams, who can give them impartial advice and information on careers, apprenticeships and universities.
+Miss Tinnams will also be able to support students with their personal statements and CV writing.

 For further information please contact Mr Smalley

 In recognition of the work carried out under the aegis of Careers Education, Information and Guidance (CEIAG), Mayflower High School is delighted to have received the Recognition of Quality Award for supporting excellence in this field.

 Work Experience during Key Stages 4 and 5